CalPlug/python-raven/README.md

 2) Open the smartmeter directory
 3) Run the server script with the following command: sudo python3 serverMqtt.py
-4) On a successful connection it will display "Connected with result 0"
+4) On a successful connection to the MQTT broker, the terminal will display "Connected with result 0"
 5) In a seperate terminal execute the run.py script explained under Meter to SQL script instructions
 6) Open another terminal
+7) Open python-raven/reporter directory
-7) Execute the loggerMqtt.py script inside of the python-raven directory
+8) Run the loggerMqtt.py script with the following command : sudo python3 loggerMqtt.py
-8) On a successful connection it will display "Connected with result 0"
+9) On a successful connection to the MQTT broker, the terminal will display "Connected with result 0"
-9) Data that are successfully pushed to MQTT will display on the terminal running loggerMqtt.py
+10) Data that are successfully pushed to MQTT will display on the terminal running loggerMqtt.py
-10) Data that is pushed to MongoDB will display on the terminal runnning serverMqtt.py
+11) Data that is pushed to MongoDB will display on the terminal running serverMqtt.py
-11) Press "Enter" to exit the loggerMqtt.py script and Ctrl-Z to exit the serverMqtt.py script.
+12) Press "Enter" to exit the loggerMqtt.py script and Ctrl-Z to suspend the serverMqtt.py script.

+# Meter to MQTT (direct_mqtt_run.py serverMqttR.py)

+1) To start the server to collect data from the MQTT broker to MongoDB, log on to the Calit2 MQTT server.
+Credentials:
+	Server Name: calplug@cpmqtt1.calit2.uci.edu
+	Password: Calplug2016
+2) Open the smartmeter directory
+3) Run the server script with the following command: sudo python3 serverMqttR.py
+4) On a successful connection to the MQTT broker, the terminal will display "Connected with result 0"
+5) Open a seperate terminal
+6) Open the python-raven/recorder directory
+7) Run the direct_mqtt_run.py script with the following command: sudo python3 direct_mqtt_run.py
+8) On a successful connection to the MQTT broker, the terminal will display "Connected with result 0"
+9) Rows of data that are sent from the broker should begin displaying on the terminal.
+10) Press Ctrl-Z to suspend the scripts